 That’s similar to how anchor tags function on a web page.
 They allow visitors to jump to various locations on the page, but it keeps them on the page.

-Marketers love this web design technique because it enables them to highlight specific points of interest, especially with landing pages where the goal is to inspire action.
-To accomplish this, you’ll need to design a persuasive landing page with the right optimized elements.
-Our new ebook, The Ultimate Guide to Building a Persuasive Landing Page goes into more detail on that:
+Marketers love this web design technique because it enables them to highlight specific points of interest, especially with post-click landing pages where the goal is to inspire action.
+To accomplish this, you’ll need to design a persuasive post-click landing page with the right optimized elements.
+Our new ebook, The Ultimate Guide to Building a Persuasive post-click landing page goes into more detail on that:

 But in today’s post we’ll demonstrate how marketers use anchor tags to draw attention to specific page elements, and ultimately convert on the page.